This section describes problems that can occur when using the

 Modify all 2-digit

-YEAR(2)columns on the master to 4-digit
+YEAR(2)columns on the source to 4-digit

 YEARcolumns before upgrading.
 (Use

-YEAR(4)differences between the master and slave.
+YEAR(4)differences between the source and replica.